Blairgowrie, Johannesburg - Gauteng

 With an absent council, parts of their suburb had turned into an eyesore.
 The faded road marking also became a hazard for road safety and a nightmare for navigating streets and roads.

 Public amenities in the area, most noticeably the public swimming pool, had also been neglected for years with little maintenance done by the council.
-The park surrounding the pool was also negatively affected.
+The park surrounding the pool was also badly affected.

 When one person in the neighbourhood took it upon himself to repaint the black and white kerbside markings on his street, it sparked an idea for a member of the Blairgowrie Community Association (BCA), Marlies Bron.